Financial-Times/origami-website/_tutorials/new-component/create-a-new-component.md

 - `CODEOWNERS`: defines individuals or teams to automatically assign to new Github issues or pull requests ([see the Github code owners documentation](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners)).
 - `workflows/*`: the workflows directory configures a number of [Github Actions](https://github.com/features/actions) which will automate component testing and release, set useful Github labels, and more.
 We'll look at some of these later.

+### Package Management

+Origami components use [Bower](https://bower.io/), a package manager like [NPM](https://www.npmjs.com/), to manage dependencies.
+The `bower.json` file lists the components dependencies, and points to the main Sass and JavaScript files of the component.
+One benefit of using Bower is it ensures a flat dependency tree, so two versions of the same component are not install at once.

+Although Origami components use Bower to install dependencies, developer dependencies may be installed using the [NPM](https://www.npmjs.com/) package manager, as seen in `package.json`.
+Rules for package management are defined in the [package management section of the specification](https://origami.ft.com/spec/v1/components/#package-management).

+Although Origami components are authored using Bower, components are published to NPM so projects which use Origami may choose to use NPM over Bower ([but we still recommended Bower for now](https://origami.ft.com/docs/tutorials/npm/)).

+Don't worry if this sounds a little confusing for now.
+Later in this tutorial we will install dependencies using Bower for our component to use.
+We will also see how Origami components are automatically published to NPM.

 ## Start Developing

 Now we have a basic component to work from we can start developing!